 Through Enzo Therapeutics, the Company is applying its technological capabilities for manipulating genetic material towards the development of therapeutic treatments for a variety of cancers and infections.
 Enzo is exploring applications of antisense nucleic acids employing various proprietary technologies.
 During fiscal 1996, the Company developed a new gene delivery system that is designed to provide universal and efficient delivery of any gene to any cell.
 The GenSert(TM) Universal Delivery System is being combined with Enzo's antisense technology in its therapeutic development program.
 Also, the Company has developed techniques for stably attaching drugs and radioisotopes to proteins and DNA.
-The Company is working towards, inter alia, the development of products relating to HIV, certain cancers and hepatitis, however, no products have been finalized.
+The Company is working towards, inter alia, the development of have been finalized.